SFDO-Community/GrassrootsSurveyHerokuAuth0LoginApi/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+For further information on the projects Salesforce package see repo: https://github.com/SFDO-Community-Sprints/GrassRootsSurveySalesforcePackage
+For further information on the projects mobile app see repo: https://github.com/SFDO-Community-Sprints/GrassRootsMobileSurveyApp

 ## Setup
 1. Deploy this app to Heroku using above button.
 2. Open Auth0 app and enable [Password] authentication type at advanced settings section.
 Then add your users.